cartiace0004/Portfolio/E-Commerce-Order-Supply-Chain-Analysis/README.md

 # E-Commerce Order and Supply Chain Exploratory Data Analysis
-This project analyzes e-commerce orders and payment data to uncover and provide insights on sales performance, customer behavior and order fulfillments.
+This project analyzes E-commerce orders and payment data to uncover and provide insights on sales performance, customer behavior and order fulfillments.

 ## Project Overview